TeamRedDragon/RedDragon-Nutritious-Noms/README.md

 # Disclaimer

-* This is NOT AN OFFICIAL MINECRAFT PRODUCT.
-This is NOT APPROVED BY OR ASSOCIATED WITH MOJANG.
+This is not an official Minecraft product.
+This is not approved by or associated with Mojang.